SpirentOrion/cip-edu/README.md

 (among other things).
 But you also need to know what your language runtime offers in terms of concurrency models and primitives.
 It is difficult to find one reference that surveys the entire range of concurrent programming models.
-You could start by constrasting [shared memory approaches](https://en.wikipedia.org/wiki/Shared_memory) vs [message-passing approaches](https://en.wikipedia.org/wiki/Message_passing).
+You could start by contrasting [shared memory approaches](https://en.wikipedia.org/wiki/Shared_memory) vs [message-passing approaches](https://en.wikipedia.org/wiki/Message_passing).
 Shared memory will tend to lead you into explorations of threads and synchronization primitives.